bueti/webpage/content/blog/remote-work/index.md

 ## Personal Well-Being

 Everybody is different and has different needs.
-Following a few recommendations that have worked for me in the past and might be helpful for others.
+Following are a few recommendations that have worked for me in the past and might be helpful for others.
 In the end, you have to figure out what works and what is important for your well-being.

 - Don’t forget to treat yourself.
 Go for a walk over lunch, eat fruits, do something to relax.
 Not going to the office also means you will miss out on all the walking you usually do to get to the office and inside the office.
-- Set up your home office comfortable and ergonomic.
+- Make your home office comfortable and ergonomic.
 Get an adjustable desk and chair.
-Invest in a good 4k screen (e.g. HP Z27 or Dell U2720Q), a good keyboard, and mouse (e.g. Logitech MX Master 3).
+Invest in a good 4k screen (e.g. HP Z27 or Dell U2720Q), a good keyboard and a mouse (e.g. Logitech MX Master 3).
 - There are no hero awards for working overtime.
-Of course, sometimes there is the need for a short sprint, but we are in it for a marathon.
+Of course, sometimes there is the need for a short sprint, but we are in it for the long haul.
 - Track your time for yourself.
 You’ll be surprised how much you work.
 - If you have trouble winding down at the end of the day, one thing that can help is to ask yourself "Have I done a good day's work?"
 Answering that question is liberating.
 Often, if the answer is an easy "yes", you can stop working feeling satisfied that something important got accomplished.
 Should the answer be "no", you can treat it as an off-day and explore the [Five Whys](https://en.wikipedia.org/wiki/Five_whys).
 - Creating a routine can help to get into a working mood and out of working wood.
 Eg. walk around the block before and after work.